Emma specialises in corporate and commercial law, focusing on superannuation, KiwiSaver, managed funds and privacy/official information.

-Emma is recognised as a next generation lawyer by Legal 500 Asia Pacific 2020.
+Emma is recognised as a rising star by Legal 500 Asia Pacific 2021.

 - Advised a leading fund manager on the acquisition of the management rights for two significant funds involving approximately 7,000 scheme participants, and advised on innovative legal and commercial solutions including possible novel exemptions.

 - Assisted many clients transition to the new Financial Markets Conduct regime.